 Overall, the City of Pearls offers a nice blend of the old and the new, and is well placed to be at the forefront of India’s growth into becoming one of the world’s largest economies during the 21st Century.

 Living Cost Index – 47,500 Rupees per month

 For even the most ardent of city lovers, urban life in India can be quite an unpleasant experience, and there are dozens of large cities that really don’t have an awful lot going for them with factors such as pollution, noise and overcrowding all having a negative impact on the overall quality of life.

 If you’re looking for a slightly smaller city with at least an air of calm, then Udaipur isn’t a bad option at all.
 Located in Rajasthan, arguably India’s most historic and fascinating state, Udaipur is a beautiful city built around two large lakes and is sometimes cited as the most romantic place in all of the Indian subcontinent.

-While it is a popular travel destination, the cost of living in Udaipur is really low with our estimated budget of 27,500 Rupees per month working at something like 375 Dollars.
+The cost of living in Udaipur has increased significantly since the start of the Covid-pandemic but our estimated budget of 42,500 Rupees per month still works out at only something like 515 US Dollars.
 While it may not have as many entertainment or leisure options as some of the larger cities, you won’t tire of dining out in affordable rooftop restaurants overlooking the vast lake and its luxurious island palaces.

 On the other end of the cost scale is Mumbai, the most expensive city in India.
 For many, that extra expenditure will be well worth it though to live in the country’s most cosmopolitan and exciting city.